-Infections, hormonal changes, and smoking can cause your symptoms to flare up.
+Infections, hormonal changes, smoking, medicines, and lifestyle changes can cause your symptoms to flare up.
 You may have only mild symptoms or go for long periods of time without any symptoms.
 A few people have ongoing, severe symptoms.

 Your doctor will ask you about your symptoms and do a physical exam.
-You may also have X-rays and lab tests to find out if you have Crohn's.
+You may also have X-rays and lab tests to find out if you have Crohn's disease.

-Tests that may be done to diagnose Crohn's disease include:
+Tests that may be done to diagnose or evaluate Crohn's disease include: